Background

 |

-O ONE is an island, according to the old saying, and so
+O one is an island, according to the old saying, and so

 it should be recognized that no psychological